-Bleeding that is associated with an observed abnormal pelvic exam finding should be considered an AE and should be documented and reported if applicable using the term associated with the exam finding, with the anatomical location noted.
+If bleeding is associated with an observed abnormal pelvic exam finding, sites should document the abnormal exam finding and its anatomical location.
 For example, if a vaginal laceration is observed on exam, and there is bleeding attributable to the laceration, the term "vaginal laceration" should be used to document the AE.
-The fact that blood or bleeding was present should be documented on the Pelvic Exam Diagrams form and the Pelvic Exam CRF, and may also be noted in the comments section of the Adverse Experience Log CRF.
-The term "metrorrhagia" should not be used to document the AE.
+The fact that blood or bleeding was present should be documented on the site's pelvic exam source document (e.g., Pelvic Exam CRF and/or Pelvic Exam Diagrams), and may also be noted in the comments section of the AE Log CRF.